ohmyzsh/ohmyzsh/plugins/dircycle/README.md

 Plugin for cycling through the directory stack

-This plugins enables directory navigation similar when using back and forward on browsers or common file explorers like Finder or Nautilus. `dircycle` uses a small zle trick that lets you cycle your directory stack left or right using <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Left</kbd> / <kbd>Right</kbd> .
+This plugin enables directory navigation similar to using back and forward on browsers or common file explorers like Finder or Nautilus.
+It uses a small zle trick that lets you cycle through your directory stack left or right using <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Left</kbd> / <kbd>Right</kbd> .
 This is useful when moving back and forth between directories in development environments, and can be thought of as kind of a nondestructive pushd/popd.

 ## Enabling the plugin